Meet the State Committee

 District 4: Crawford County, Howard County, Little River County, Miller County, Montgomery County, North Logan County, Pike County, Polk County, Scott County, Sebastian County, Sevier County and South Logan County.

 Abigail Meredith is the District 5 representative on the Arkansas Farm Bureau Women’s Leadership Committee.
-She and her husband Jack raise beef cattle and goats on their farm in Bonnerdale (Garland County).
+She and her husband, Jack, raise beef cattle in Bonnerdale (Garland County).
 Abigail is a published author of multiple children’s books, most related to agriculture and life on the farm.
-Her full-time job is an alternative learning environment paraprofessional at Centerpoint school.
-During the summer she is a private swim instructor.
-She is serving her first year on the state committee.
+Her full-time job is an alternative learning environment paraprofessional at Centerpoint High School.
+During the summer, she operates her own swim school She is serving her second year on the state committee.

 District 5: Cleburne County, Conway County, Faulkner County, Franklin County, Garland County, Hot Spring County, Johnson County, Perry County, Pope County, Van Buren County and Yell County.